Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 19.57.43 UTC
+- WIB: Senin, 3 November 2025 20.37.34 UTC
-- WITA: Senin, 3 November 2025 20.57.43 UTC
+- WITA: Senin, 3 November 2025 21.37.34 UTC
-- WIT: Senin, 3 November 2025 21.57.43 UTC
+- WIT: Senin, 3 November 2025 22.37.34 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude